 Join tutor Paul Ritchie in learning the best ways to time your pruning, physically trim your trees to conserve their appearance and ensure you get optimal fruit production whilst prolonging their life.
 We will be using a Surrey Wildlife Trust apple orchard near Guildford to demonstrate these skills.

 All tools and safety equipment will be provided, however it is recommended that you wear sturdy walking boots and all weather clothing.

-As a chartered biologist with over 20 years of experience as a countryside manager looking after nature reserves and commons Paul is well placed to deliver training in ecology and practical conservation management.
-He has held roles training employees and volunteers for the Metropolitan Police, City of London and now Surrey Wildlife Trust.
+As a Biologist with over 20 years of experience looking after nature reserves and commons, Paul is well placed to teach courses in ecology, conservation and practical countryside skills.
+He had roles training employees and volunteers with the Metropolitan Police Service, City of London Corporation and Surrey Wildlife Trust.

-Paul is now the Community Learning Coordinator for Surrey Wildlife Trust working with his colleagues and external tutors to plan and deliver a wide range of scientific and practical courses for adults.
-Paul has complemented his prior experience as an associate lecturer for the University of Surrey by recently completing a PTLLS course (Preparing to Teach in the Life Long learning sector).
+Before recently retiring from SWT, Paul was the Community Learning Coordinator for Surrey Wildlife Trust working with colleagues and external tutors to plan and deliver a wide range of scientific, practical skills and art courses for adults.
+Paul has complemented his prior experience as an associate lecturer for the University of Surrey by completing a PTLLS course at East Surrey College.

 How to Apply

 Please mention ConservationJobs.co.uk when enrolling in this Course!

 10th December 2019 at 10:00am

 members £35, non-members £47